kodiua/angular-styleguide-es6/README.md

 ### Test File Names
 ###### [Style [Y122](#style-y122)]

-  - Name test specifications similar to the component they test with a suffix of `spec`.
+  - Name test specifications similar to the module they test with a suffix of `spec`.

-    *Why?*: Provides a consistent way to quickly identify components.
+    *Why?*: Provides a consistent way to quickly identify modules.

     *Why?*: Provides pattern matching for [karma](http://karma-runner.github.io/) or other test runners.